syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Selection.md

 # Selection in .NET MAUI Chart (SfCartesianChart)

-Cartesian chart supports selection that allows to select a segment or series in the chart by using [ChartSelectionBehavior](https://npmci.syncfusion.com/maui/api/development/maui-charts/api/Syncfusion.Maui.Charts.ChartSelectionBehavior.html?tabs=tabid-1).
+Cartesian chart supports selection that allows to select a segment or series in the chart by using `ChartSelectionBehavior`.

 ## Enable Selection

-To enable the selection in chart, create an instance of [ChartSelectionBehavior](https://npmci.syncfusion.com/maui/api/development/maui-charts/api/Syncfusion.Maui.Charts.ChartSelectionBehavior.html?tabs=tabid-1) and add it to the `ChartBehaviors` collection of [SfCartesianChart](https://npmci.syncfusion.com/maui/api/development/maui-charts/api/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).
-And also need to set the [SelectionBrush](https://npmci.syncfusion.com/maui/api/development/maui-charts/api/Syncfusion.Maui.Charts.ChartSeries.html#Syncfusion_Maui_Charts_ChartSeries_SelectionBrush) property to highlight the segment in the chart.
+To enable the selection in chart, create an instance of `ChartSelectionBehavior` and add it to the `ChartBehaviors` collection of `SfCartesianChart`.
+And also need to set the `SelectionBrush` property to highlight the segment in the chart.

 {% tabs %}